 The application process consists of three parts:

-Part 1: All applicants should submit an ELECTRONIC PORTFOLIO consisting of max 10 pieces of work plus a short PERSONAL STATEMENT explaining the nature of the work (max.
-200 words).
+Part 1: All applicants should submit an ELECTRONIC PORTFOLIO consisting of a maximum of 10 pieces of work plus a short PERSONAL STATEMENT explaining the nature of the work (maximum 200 words).
 Portfolios in other formats will not be accepted.
-The electronic portfolio and personal statement should be emailed to the Head of Art, Dr Lotte Hammer (email:email@example.com).
-The portfolio selection should illustrate the students' ability to work with a wide range of materials and techniques at a high level (e.g. drawings from life, paintings from observation, works in three dimensions and experiments with mixed media).
+The electronic portfolio and personal statement should be emailed to the Head of Art, Dr Lotte Hammer on email@example.com.
+The portfolio selection should illustrate the student’s ability to work with a wide range of materials and techniques at a high level (eg drawings from life, paintings from observation, works in three dimensions and experiments with mixed media).
 It is important to show idea development, creativity and originality.
 In other words, please include pictures of exciting sketchbook pages.
 Work produced in and outside of school is equally welcome.

 Part 3: The selected candidates will attend a short informal interview during which they will get the opportunity to discuss their work.
 We expect the applicants to bring the original 10 pieces of work from their electronic portfolio with them to the interview.

-If you have any questions relating to the Art Scholarships, please contact the Head of Art, Dr Lotte Hammer on the email address listed above.
+Electronic portfolios and personal statements should reach the Head of Art by Tuesday 13 January 2015.
+Interviews and a practical test: Tuesday 28 January 2014.
+If you have any questions relating to the Art Scholarships, please contact the Head of Art, on the email address above.

-Music auditions and interviews will take place in the Music School on Wednesday 30 January 2013.
-Candidates should be Grade 5 standard on their first instrument (although we will consider candidates of a lower standard based on potential), and will be asked to perform two pieces in an audition; there will also be sight-reading and aural tests.
+Music auditions and interviews will take place in the Music School on Wednesday 28 January 2015.
+Candidates should be Grade 5 standard on their first instrument (although we will consider candidates of a lower standard based on potential) and will be asked to perform two pieces in an audition; there will also be sight-reading and aural tests.
 Candidates should also be prepared to offer a second instrument.
 Successful candidates, in addition to the awards mentioned above, will receive free tuition in an orchestral instrument, in school (one lesson per week during term time).
 Singers are also encouraged to apply.
-All Rounder candidates who choose Music as their support discipline will also audition on the afternoon of Wednesday 30 January 2013.
+All Rounder candidates who choose Music as their support discipline will also audition on Wednesday 28 January 2015.

-Auditions and interviews will be held on Wednesday 30 January 2013 in the Drama Studio.
+Auditions and interviews will be held on Wednesday 28 January 2015 in the Drama Studio.
 On the day, candidates will be asked to write an essay on the topic “Discuss the Benefits of Drama as part of the School Curriculum”.
 Candidates may research this topic in advance and bring notes with them.
 Candidates should also select and prepare two contrasting pieces from published plays to perform on the day.
 These pieces should be no longer than two minutes each and may not be material prepared for external Speech and Drama examinations.
-There will also be an interview of approximately ten minutes with the Head of Drama, Mrs Harris, during which the monologues will be performed.
+There will also be an interview of approximately ten minutes with the Head of Drama, during which the monologues will be performed.
 The same procedure is applicable to All Rounder candidates who choose Drama as their support discipline.
-If you have any queries relating to Drama Scholarships, please contact Mrs Jane Harris, Head of Drama (email: email@example.com).
+If you have any queries relating to Drama Scholarships, please contact Mrs Jane Harris, Head of Drama by emailing email@example.com.

 DESIGN & TECHNOLOGY SCHOLARSHIP